 The vaporisation coil is connected to the outlet of the main valve using a machined coil column and "O" seals fitted to the inlet tube of the coil.
 The function of the coil is to preheat the fuel before leaving the jet ring in readiness for combustion.
-The coil is a two start, welded assembly and is constructed from stainless steel tube, a special Coander jet ring with fixed jets and coil supports.
+The coil is a three-start, welded assembly and is constructed from stainless steel tube, a special Coander jet ring with fixed jets and coil supports.

 When the main valve is opened, fuel enters the coil through the inlet tube.
-The fuel rises to the top of the coil and then descends through the coil spiral until it exits through the jet ring.
+The fuel rises through the inner coil to the top of the burner and then descends through the outer coil spiral until it exits through the jet ring.